documentcloud/documentcloud/app/views/help/api.markdown

-# API Rules and Guidelines
+# API Guidelines and Terms of Service

-The API provides programmatic access to DocumentCloud, for searching, uploading, editing, and organizing documents.
-No API key is required, so performing searches directly from JavaScript is fair game. *Please be considerate, and don't hammer our servers.
-If you abuse the API, expect to be blocked without advance warning.*
+DocumentCloud's API allows users to search, upload, edit, and organize documents.
+No API key is required, so performing searches directly from JavaScript is fair game.
+Please be considerate, and don't hammer our servers. _Restrictions on the use of the DocumentCloud API do not apply to participating organizations working with documents uploaded by their own users._

+ * You may not recreate DocumentCloud.org in its entirety or build an application that simply displays the complete set of documents.
+You may not build an application that displays the document set of a contributing organization.

+ * If your project allows users to interact with data from DocumentCloud, you must cite DocumentCloud as the source of your data.
+If your project allows users to view or browse specific documents, you must cite DocumentCloud and the relevant contributing organizations, as identified in the API.

+ * You may not use the API commercially, by which we mean you may not charge people money to look at the data, or sell advertising specifically against it.

+ * You understand and acknowledge that any data provided by our API may contain errors and omissions.

+_We reserve the right to revise these guidelines.
+If you violate the spirit of these terms, especially if you use the API to systematically access and reprint documents that you or your newsroom didn't contribute, expect to be blocked without advance warning._

 ## GET /api/search.json